-From my hometown, Eirean, Ireland, I learned how to bake these traditional Irish recipes.
-From my family to yours, we're proud to share with these delicious bites for our hearth to yours.
+From my hometown in Co.
+Galway, I learned how to bake these traditional Irish recipes.
+We're proud to share these delicious recipes, from our Hearth to yours.

 NO EGGS - NO SUGAR - NO YEAST - NO NUTS!!
 Who first had the idea of using ‘soda’ to leaven bread?
 NOPE, NOT THE IRISH!!!
 Centuries ago, Native Americans used ‘Potash’ to raise their breads!!
 Then we made it our own before and after the time of the Great Famine in the Mid 1800’s.